CorradoMotta/Remote-Sensing-analysis/Snappy/README.md

 **PYTHON UNIVERSAL SENTINEL DOWNLOADER**

 The script to download Sentinel-3 OLCi images is developed by EUMETSAT.
+Also, the configuration file for the notebook is extended from the EUMETSAT configuration file for the sentinel downloader and it is used for both purposes.
  All information are available here: https://gitlab.eumetsat.int/eumetlab/cross-cutting-tools/sentinel-downloader.
 The main script and the license are copied in this repository too.